awsdocs/aws-net-developer-guide/doc_source/csharp_sns_code_examples.md

 The following code example shows how to list Amazon SNS topics\.

 **AWS SDK for \.NET**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/SNS#code-examples)\.

 ```
+    using System;
+    using System.Collections.Generic;
+    using System.Threading.Tasks;
+    using Amazon.SimpleNotificationService;
+    using Amazon.SimpleNotificationService.Model;

+    /// <summary>
+    /// An example to list the Amazon Simple Notification Service (Amazon SNS)
+    /// topics for the default user account.
+The code was written using the
+    /// AWS SDK for .NET 3.7 and .NET Core 5.0.
+    /// </summary>
+    public class ListSNSTopics
+    {
         public static async Task Main()
         {
             IAmazonSimpleNotificationService client = new AmazonSimpleNotificationServiceClient();